AgoraIO-Solutions/tb_pstnBridgeSample/VoiceAPI.md

     same dialog or event exists in new document, it will overwrite existing).
     When overwriting, all dialogs and event handlers from previous document are removed and new ones added.

--   globals (array of *variable*, optional) – global variables (can only be set in documents).
-Always merged.

 -   vars (array of *variable*, optional) – variables (can be set in documents and with commands).
 Always merged.